maarten-pennings/6502/6gpio/README.md

 ## 6.2.
 Address decoding

-To have control over LEDs, we need a "GPOI peripheral".
+To have control over LEDs, we need a "GPIO peripheral".
 In the 6502 world, peripherals are memory mapped.
 This means we need an address decoder to activate the different peripherals.

 The idea is that the decoder has an activation line ("Chip Select") for the peripheral.